grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 While there were some details in the original proposal that are no longer applicable because of the big architectural changes in k6 in the meantime, the overall proposal is probably still valid.
 I am pretty sure that the architecture I proposed above can be built on top of these technologies and in a way where instances don't need to hold a persistent connection to a central `k6 coordinator` node!

-However, I think that the benefits of such an approach would be outweighed by the drawbacks in terms of imlpementation and deployment complexity.
+However, I think that the benefits of such an approach would be outweighed by the drawbacks in terms of implementation and deployment complexity.
 In short, it can probably work, but IMO the UX will be worse.
 Even if we ignore the complications of deploying multiple software stacks (vs. just the k6 binary), it'd be difficult to implement great error handling and timely handling of things like `abortOnFail` thresholds and `test.abort()` API calls.
 It can certainly be done, but it'd be a ton of effort to not get a flaky experience...

 And, as I explained in the "High Availability" section above, a k6 test failing is not the worst thing that can happen.
 An inconsistent or a flaky test is a worse user experience in my mind.